dotnet/Silk.NET/website/docs/opengl/c1/1-hello-window.md

 We won't be using the `OpenGL` package in this tutorial, however we'll be using it in every other tutorial, so it's a good idea to install it now.

-Using the dotnet cli, installing the packages is simple:
+Using the dotnet CLI, installing the packages is simple:

 ```
 dotnet add package Silk.NET.Windowing